atifrani/GoogleDataAnalyst/README.md

 **Check out my Website HERE -->**  [My Data Analytics Website](https://sites.google.com/view/mydataanalytics/home)

 To Acheive the Google Data Analytics Professional you are required to complete 8 Separate Course on Coursea.
-Each course ranging from 4 - 6 Weeks
+Each course ranging from 4-6 Weeks each

 Course 1 - Foundations: Data, Data, Everywhere